-- Public/Unsafe WiFi networks: The coffee shop below you’re apartment may be closed or not, but using their WiFi is asking for trouble.
+- Public/unsafe WiFi networks: The coffee shop below your apartment may or may not be closed, but using their WiFi is asking for trouble.
 Unsecured networks can be used to intercept sensitive data or distribute malware.
 Internet-enabled devices in your home are also vulnerable.

-- Automatic updates: Updating apps and software is like investing: it’s much easier when it’s automatic.
+- Automatic updates: Updating apps and software is like saving: it’s much easier when it’s automatic.
 Otherwise, you’ll keep putting it off, meaning you’re missing out on critical security patches that stop hackers.

 - Backups: The importance of backing up your files cannot be overstated.
 It’s the best kind of insurance, one that can save your butt and can be done for little to no cost.
 Check with your company to find out their backup policies and procedures.

 - Personal drives: Your personal hard drive is more likely to be compromised than other, company-secured options.